 St. Giles is a Croydon Local Authority Maintained Community School for pupils aged 2-19 with physical disabilities, complex medical needs, complex speech and language difficulties and associated learning difficulties, moderate(MLD), severe(SLD) and profound and multiple learning difficulties (PMLD).

 St Giles Nursery is part of the Croydon Local Offer for children with Special Educational Needs and Disabilities and has places for 12-part time or 6 full time nursery children aged over two with identified needs under the Croydon commissioning arrangements.

 Pupils with PMLD aged 16-19can remain at St Giles in the Further Education Unit for pupils.

 The school was opened in 1925 and was originally sited in Thornton Heath.
 In 1933 the school moved to Featherbed Lane, Addington and in 1977 it moved to its current purpose-built accommodation in Pampisford Road, South Croydon.

 St Giles is a single-storey, accessible building, divided into two main sections linked by a ramped corridor.
 There is a separate modular build that contains the Nursery and a Reception / Year One class.

-The school staff includes teachers, teaching assistants, a social care team, nurses and therapists, supported by administration, catering, premises management, technical and cleaning staff.
+The school staff includes teachers, teaching assistants, a Pupil Support and Care team, nurses and therapists, supported by administration, catering, premises management, technical and cleaning staff.

 All school staff are specially trained to become experts in working with pupils with physical disabilities and complex medical needs.